mattermost/mattermost-plugin-channel-translations/README.md

 - Go 1.22+
 - Node.js 20.11+
-- Access to an LLM provider (OpenAI, Anthropic, etc.)
+- Access to a translation service

 ### Local Setup